tony2tones/nextjs-blog/README.Docker.md

 When you're ready, start your application by running:
 `docker compose up --build`.

+To update columns and rebuild your data base with prisma updates this will whipe your database

+` docker-compose down --volumes --remove-orphans docker-compose build --no-cache docker-compose up`

 ### Deploying your application to the cloud

 First, build your image, e.g.: `docker build -t myapp .`.